-This programme comprises of undertaking two modules:
+This programme consists of two modules:

 MHR 4626 Infancy, Child and Family Mental Health: Working with children and families from 0 to 11 years of age.
 30 credit module at Level 7